Monday, April 9, 2012

 I remember all the stories my grandmother told me as lessons or as lullaby stories.
 But the one I can't forget is how she would tell me how sick my mother was.
 She would tell me that if my mother died, she would go to the Celestial Kingdom, which is the highest level of heaven.
 She would tell me how Jesus and God would be there to hold my mother and comfort her.
 She would tell me that my mother would no longer feel pain.
 She let me know that I would feel so sad, but it would be okay, because it would be in God's plan.
 I remember how she would wipe away my tears and how she would hold me.

 Two years later my parents when through their first divorce.
 (Yes, I said first.)
 And I looked forward to the week every Summer that I would spend at my grandmother's house.
-My grandfather had a wonderful garden, and we would pick zucchini for the wonderful zucchini bread my grandmother would bake.
+My grandfather had a wonderful garden, and we would pick zucchini for the delicious zucchini bread my grandmother would bake.
 I really missed her after she moved.
-Every time I visited, I would love to hear her stories, they had changed from bedtime tales to childhood memories over a game of Up Words.
+Every time I visited, I eagerly waited to hear her stories, they had changed from bedtime tales to childhood memories over a game of Up Words.

 I loved every story she told me, and even though her story of what would happen if my mother died really made me feel like my mother was definitely going to die, I know now that her intention was to comfort me.